 A nullifying condition stops automations and triggers from forming a loop (Zendesk have written about this for automations here).
 But what's a loop? you may ask.
 Here's an example.
 You might create a trigger to email Joe in accounts when the following conditions are met under "Meet all of the following conditions":

 The problem with this logic is that this trigger won't just email Joe once.
-He's now going to get an email every single time the ticket is updated when those conditions match - which could be every update for the rest of the tickets life.
+He's now going to get an email every single time the ticket is updated when those conditions match - which, if the form never changes, will be every update for the rest of the tickets life.
 Not good.

 This is particularly important to understand when using our Tasks app, and you're setting up triggers to automatically add a task list to a ticket.
 The consequence could be that your task list gets added over and over again each time the ticket is updated.
 Since the app updates the ticket via the api, in a very short amount of time, your task list could have 1000 items in it.